 You can appoint one or several people to be the beneficiaries of your BDBN.

-A simple call to your Super Fund to request the documents to complete this is essential to ensure that the funds in held in Super are distributed in accordance with your wishes.
-You can either elect the proceeds be paid to individuals or alternatively, to your estate.
+A simple call to your Super Fund to request the documents to complete this is essential to ensure that the funds held in Super are distributed in accordance with your wishes.
+You can either elect for the proceeds to be paid to individuals or alternatively, to your estate.

-If you don’t have a BDBN, it is in the discretion of your super company who the payments are made to.
+If you don’t have a BDBN, the company that manages your super has discretion regarding who receives your super.
 These are not automatically made to a significant other or children.